 What is the Nashville Statement and why is there so much controversy surrounding it?
 If you are not familiar with the fourteen articles of the Nashville Statement, it can be boiled down to this.
 We believe the Bible to be the only and true word of God, and God has revealed through His word that sex is reserved for marriage.
 Marriage is a sacred institution ordained by God to be a lifelong covenant between one man and one woman.
 All sex outside of marriage is sinful.
 God has also revealed that there are only two genders and these genders correspond to the biological sex.
 Thinking of oneself as a woman trapped in a man’s body is the result of a sinful and depraved mind and not based in reality.

 This statement should not be controversial.
-The church has been teaching this for over two millennia.
+The church has been teaching this for two millennia.
 Just like the saints of the Old Testament did for thousands of years before Christ founded the Church.

 So this isn’t anything new.
 It is just the church reaffirming to the world that they believe what God has declared in His word.
 So why is there such controversy over a doctrine that goes back thousands of years?